Reverend Crystal Groves – Wéofodþygen, Hordere, Stiweard, Larwita & Wælcyrge

 Crystal found Great Valley Kindred through Jeremy, having known him through ADF.
 Crystal has been a member of ADF since 2003, and an Ordained Priest of ADF since 2010.
-She is a mix of German, Cherokee, and Irish (mainly German) decent, to which she holds a large interest in studying all three major bloodlines through geneaology.
+She is a mix of German, Cherokee, and Irish (mainly German) descent, to which she holds a large interest in studying all three major bloodlines through genealogy.
 This led her to Heathenry and the desire to find something more…frith oriented.

 In the mundane world, Crystal is a Tech Entrepreneur of the web company Misfit Interactive.
 She is also a Blogger, Farmer/Homesteader, Health-Nut, and Musician.
 She has taught workshops on fiscal responsibility, marketing, and fundraising for various pagan groups.